• Skip to primary navigation

 Some people that enter a casino know that there’s a good chance that they’ll lose some money but are there for the enjoyment of the experience and to soak up the atmosphere.
 Others fantasise about pushing the button on a jackpot machine and seeing the light flash to announce that they’ve won a fortune, or they plan to take on the poker room and leave with the top prize.
 Ashley Revell, meanwhile, believed that in order to win big at the casino you’ve got to risk it all, which is why he sold all of his possessions before betting his life savings on the spin of a roulette wheel.

 When asked by the croupier what he wanted to bet on, Revell thought for a moment before announcing that he wanted to bet on red.
 As the ball span around the wheel, Revell saw his entire life moving around the circle and knew that the ball crashing into a slot for a black number of the zero would leave him penniless, but if it landed on a red slot then he’d double his £76,840 and walk away with £153,680.
-There were therefore celebrations and a feeling of immense relief when the roulette ball dropped into the red number 7 slot, but does Revell regret the decision or has it changed his life for the better?
+There were therefore celebrations and a feeling of immense relief when the roulette ball dropped into the red number 7 slot, but does Revell regret the decision or was it a good thing?

 Who Is Ashley Revell?